 Sensitive and personal information

-Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.
-We do not usually collect this type of information about our patrons unless there is a clear reason for doing so.
-(As an example, we collect health information from those who have given consent about visitors who may require access assistance.)
+Data Protection law recognises that certain categories of personal information are more sensitive such as health information, ethnicity, religious beliefs and political opinions.
+We do not usually collect this type of information about our visitors unless there is a clear reason for doing so.
+As an example, we collect health information from those who have given consent about visitors who may require access assistance with seating.

 Your debit and credit card information

 If you use your credit or debit card to purchase from us or to make a donation, we will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).

 We optionally allow you to store your card details for use in a future transaction.
 This is carried out in compliance with PCI-DSS and in a way where none of our staﬀ members are able to see your full card number.
 We never store your 3 or 4 digit security code.